Chacha Chaudhary: Bini Chachi

-Chacha Chaudhary's wife Bini is a fat, dominating lady who is the boss of the house and occasionally battles the thieves with her belan (rolling pin).
+Chacha Chaudhary's wife Bini is a dominating lady who is the boss of the house and occasionally battles the thieves with her belan (rolling pin).
 She is usually dressed in polka dotted sari and has a hair style matching 1970s style of Indian actresses.
-Although very kind hearted with all the attributes of a strict but caring wife, she often complains Chacha of not buying her gold bangles, not taking her out, and the fact that she has to cook a lot for Sabu although she serves as a motherly figure for Sabu.
-In one comic she is shown with stirring a giant pot with a ladle for Sabu and serving him more affectionately than Chachaji.
+Although very kind hearted with all the attributes of a strict but caring wife, she often nags Chacha of not buying her gold bangles, not taking her out, and the fact that she has to cook a lot for Sabu although she serves as a motherly figure for Sabu.
+In one comic she is shown stirring a giant pot with a ladle for Sabu and serving him more affectionately than Chacha.

-In one of the comics Bini's history was revealed about how she used to be in her the past.
-She was actually an actress who decided to marry Chacha Chaudhary who saved her life from goons who were threatening her to give them all her jewellery or otherwise they would kill her.
+In one of the comics, Bini's history was revealed.
+She was actually an actress who decided to marry Chacha Chaudhary after he saved her life from goons who were threatening her to give them all her jewellery or they would kill her.